 The GLA is committed to publishing information about estate regeneration projects that it is funding in London.
 See here for further details.

 Better Homes for Local People

 Better Homes for Local People: the Mayor’s Good Practice Guide to Estate Regeneration sets out the Mayor’s expectations for how local authorities and housing associations should engage with residents as part of all estate regeneration schemes, whether or not they include the demolition of homes.

 The guide outlines The Mayor's three Better Homes for Local People principles:

 - full rights to return or remain for social tenants

 - a fair deal for leaseholders and freeholders

-In addition, the guide sets out how the Mayor intends to ensure these principles are implemented using his planning and funding powers.
-This includes his Resident Ballot Requirement for regeneration schemes seeking his funding that involve the demolition of existing social homes.
+The guide also sets out how the Mayor intends to ensure these principles are implemented using his planning and funding powers.
+This includes his Resident Ballot Requirement for regeneration schemes.

 The Mayor was keen to hear from as wide a range of respondents as possible and so he asked an independent organisation, The Campaign Company, to help with the consultation process.
-Working with the GLA, they developed a ‘Group Feedback Toolkit’ for small groups of people to use to discuss the draft Good Practice Guide among themselves and respond to the consultation.
+They developed a ‘Group Feedback Toolkit’ for small groups of people to use to discuss the draft Good Practice Guide among themselves and respond to the consultation.